 5. Best Student film: features a cash prize, in kind prizing, as well as a beautiful engraved glass trophy.

 6. Best Canadian Director: features a cash prize, in-kind prizing, as well as a beautiful engraved glass trophy.

 7. Best International Director: features a cash prize as well as a beautiful engraved glass trophy.

 8. Audience Choice Award (audience chooses) Best Short Film: features a cash prize, as well as a beautiful engraved glass trophy.

 9. Audience Choice Award (audience chooses) Best Feature or Documentary: features a cash prize, as well as a beautiful engraved glass trophy.

 10. Best Indigenous Film: features a cash prize as well as a beautiful engraved glass trophy.

-We do not accept features longer than 180 minutes (two and a half hours) and documentaries can be feature length, or 45 minutes or more.
-If you submit a shorter documentary it will be programmed with another documentary.
+We do not accept features longer than two hours, feature films must be 90 minutes or more, and documentaries can be feature length, or 45 minutes or more.
+If you submit a ONE HOUR or ONE HOUR 20 minutes documentary and we accept it, it will be programmed with another short documentary.
 We accept short films up to 20 minutes long, We do not accept pornography.

-If you are successful with features or doc submissions, we would prefer delivery of a DCP for the festival screening.
-HOWEVER, if you have a short film we accept any HD Quality digital or DVD format, and we will convert your short film to DCP ourselves for the Festival!
-We also have a deal with a local distributor for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your work is accepted.
+If you are successful with features or doc submissions and we do a live screening, we would prefer delivery of a DCP for the festival screening.
+HOWEVER, if you have a short film we accept any HD Quality digital file delivery.
+If the film is to be screened online, we would require an HD quality video file.
+We also have a deal with Film.ca, our lead venue partner and for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your film is accepted.